emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## Noxe
+### Score: 20/24
+1. Some servers load fast, but main has issues sometimes. ⚠️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 12 sources and does auto-switch if one fails. ✔️
+1. Site does have auto-next. ✔️
+1. UI is decent but there's room for improvement. ⚠️
+1. Most players have built in subs. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has favorites and  continue watching. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

+***
 ## Zilla
 ### Score: 20/24
 1. Streams load very fast. ✔️